sgolebiewski-intel/openvino/docs/notebooks/287-yolov9-optimization-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/notebooks/287-yolov9-optimization/yolov9/models/yolo.py:108: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/notebooks/287-yolov9-optimization/yolov9/models/yolo.py:108: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! elif self.dynamic or self.shape != shape:

 Verify model inference
 ----------------------

+`back to top ⬆️ <#table-of-contents>`__

 To test model work, we create inference pipeline similar to ``detect.py``.
 The pipeline consists of preprocessing step, inference of